kozraf/kozraf/README.md

 - [TellMeJoke Application](https://github.com/kozraf/TellMeJoke): The TellMeJoke application is a little fun project of mine - a web platform built on a three-tiered architecture for K8 and ArgoCD showcase.
 The PresentationTier manages user interactions, the BusinessTier handles joke fetching and processing and the DatabaseTier ensures a comprehensive repository for joke storage and retrieval.
+- [ImageSharingPlatform](https://github.com/kozraf/ImageSharingPlatform) Another fun small project that utilises Lambdas + S3 + Jenkins + Terraform for serverless approach.
+The ImageSharingPlatform is a dedicated platform that facilitates the sharing and viewing of images.
+Developed as a web-based application, it's built on a multi-tier architecture and leverages AWS resources for efficient storage and retrieval of images.
+The platform ensures a user-friendly interface and smooth navigation, allowing users to easily upload and access shared images.
+With a focus on security and performance, it offers a reliable and intuitive image-sharing experience.

 ## 🔧 Key Skills